Unit 11.4C · Term 4

 Record Purpose Example

-CNAME Alias — points to another domain www.example.com → example.com
+CNAME Canonical Name.
+Alias that points one domain to another domain name. www.example.com → example.com

-DNS results are cached at every level (browser, OS, ISP) to speed up future lookups.
-Each record has a TTL (Time To Live) — after this expires, the cache is refreshed.
-This is why domain changes can take hours to propagate globally.
+To prevent overloading root servers, DNS results are cached at every level (browser, OS, ISP).
+Each record has a TTL (Time To Live) value — after this expires in seconds, the cache is refreshed.
+This is why migrating a website to a new server IP can take up to 48 hours to propagate globally.

 Common Pitfalls

-The domain name is only PART of the URL.
-The full URL includes protocol, subdomain, domain, path, query, and fragment. google.com is a domain; https://www.google.com/search?q=DNS is a URL.
+A domain name is only ONE PART of the URL.
+The full URL includes the protocol, domain, path, and query. google.com is a domain; https://www.google.com/search?q=DNS is a URL.

 Tasks